terry891/Distirbuted-System/MP0/README.md

 * Client: client.go stores input from user into a struct called message, and forward this struct in the form of []byte to the server.go node via TCP connection
 * Server: upon receiving a message from client, the server prints out an ackowledgement message and the message in a near format
 * Note: only one to one connection is establsihed.
 The server cannot accept more than one client
+* **Server.go and Client.go are meant to run in different terminals.
+Each as a main() function.** Do not use go build

 ### 2. Runing & Testing